Tejasrinivasulu/Uber-Mbu/README.md

 # 📖 About Uber MBU

 Uber MBU is a smart campus transportation platform developed for Mohan Babu University students and auto drivers.
-It enables users to book instant, shared, and scheduled rides, track routes, manage wallets and earnings, and access emergency safety features.
 With AI-powered ride planning and a modern responsive interface, Uber MBU makes campus travel safe, convenient, and efficient.
 ---

 # ✨ Key Features